 Interstate 83 comprises an older freeway running north from Baltimore, Maryland to Harrisburg, Pennsylvania.
 I-83 within the city of Baltimore is locally maintained, while the route throughout Baltimore County is maintained by the Maryland State Highway Administration (MDSHA).

 Within Pennsylvania, I-83 leads north to York, where it takes an old bypass of U.S. 111 to the east.
 The freeway continues from there through hilly areas east of the Conewago Mountains to Cumberland County and the Harrisburg area.
 Turning east, I-83 spans the Susquehanna River to the south of Downtown Harrisburg.
-It turns north again at the Eisenhower Interchange to combine with U.S. 322 north to Progress, Colonial Park and the northern terminus at Interstate 81.
+It turns north again at the Eisenhower Interchange to combine with U.S. 322 north to Progress, Colonial Park and Interstate 81.